FAQ

 There are no changes to the site elevation.

-Is there a soil erosion plan?
+Was there a soil erosion plan?

 The contractor put in place soil and sediment erosion controls based on a plan approved by the Bergen County Soil Conservation District.
 This included silt socks along the site perimeter and stormwater and storm sewer protections.
 This ensured that water used for dust control and water collected at the site during rain events was controlled and managed.